-Pace University offers 65+ graduate-degree programs in the Dyson College of Arts and Sciences, College of Health Professions, Lubin School of Business, School of Education, and Seidenberg School of Computer Science and Information Systems.
+Pace University offers 100+ master's, doctoral, certificate, and dual degree programs in the Dyson College of Arts and Sciences, College of Health Professions, Lubin School of Business, School of Education, and Seidenberg School of Computer Science and Information Systems.
 A complete list of graduate level programs, by campus, can be found at the following link: Degrees and Programs

 Does Pace University offer any Doctoral/PhD programs?

 Pace University offers eight doctoral degrees in a variety of different subject areas.
 View complete list below.

 College of Health Professions - Lienhard School of Nursing